relaycorp/veraid-js/README.md

 async function verifySignature(
   plaintext: ArrayBuffer,
-  signatureBundle: ArrayBuffer,
+  signatureBundleSerialised: ArrayBuffer,
 ): Promise<string> {
   const now = new Date();
   const datePeriod: IDatePeriod = { start: subDays(now, TTL_DAYS), end: now };
+  const signatureBundle = SignatureBundle.deserialise(signatureBundleSerialised);
   const {
     member: { user, organisation },
-  } = await verify(plaintext, signatureBundle, SERVICE_OID, datePeriod);
+  } = await signatureBundle.verify(plaintext, SERVICE_OID, datePeriod);
   return user === undefined ? organisation : `${user}@${organisation}`;
 }
 ```

-`verify()` will throw an error if the signature is invalid for whatever reason.
+`signatureBundle.verify()` will throw an error if the signature is invalid for whatever reason.

 `verifySignature()` will return the id of the VeraId member that signed the plaintext, which looks like `user@example.com` if the member is a user or simply `example.com` if the member is a bot (acting on behalf of the organisation `example.com`).